-Cliché as it sounds, there is only one word to sum up my experience as a language assistant in Spain and it’s a strong and proud Andalusian “oooooooooooooléééé”.
+Cliché as it sounds, there is only one word to sum up my experience as a Language Assistant in Spain, and it’s a strong and proud Andalusian “oooooooooooooléééé”.

-The year was full of triumph and encouragement for me and to this day I cannot believe how lucky I was to be placed as a language assistant in Andalucía and especially Marbella.
+The year was full of triumph and encouragement for me and to this day I cannot believe how lucky I was to be placed as a Language Assistant in Andalucía, and especially Marbella.
 I am so grateful for all the incredibly welcoming staff and teachers in my school, along with the students and parents who really went out of their way to make me feel welcome.

 Embarking on this amazing opportunity was indeed a difficult one.
-Landing in a foreign country where the language, culture, and people are completely different to my own is indeed daunting but Andalucía really does seem like the perfect place in the world to start an adventure like my own.
+Landing in a foreign country where the language, culture, and people are completely different to my own is indeed daunting.
+But Andalucía really does seem like the perfect place in the world to start an adventure like my own.

 The Andalusian people are truly overwhelming with bounds of kindness, helpfulness, pride and have the most amazing welcoming nature.
 From the kind cleaning lady in the hostel, who helped me understand how Andalucía is a different to the rest of the world (where the pace of life runs a little slower than the rest of the world), to the countless friends I made in my school, where good times and troubled times were shared daily.

 Although it wasn’t all fun and games, the school was incredibly driven to get the kids to grasp the English language and more so develop a love for it.
 I remember being so impressed with the tiny students who could tell me how old they were, the colours and animals in English.
 They were so intelligent and loveable that it really made my class an easy one.
 We played games, read stories, sang songs and even danced on a daily basis.
 It wasn’t long until I fell in love with the children and I even got the opportunity to teach to the teens too.

-Moreover, the teachers’ room always had something to offer: if it wasn’t filled with homemade cookies and cakes for students’ or teachers’ birthdays there was always a funny or educational encounter.
-The staff always wanted to hear about Ireland and how different it is to Spain and I was constantly asking questions about Andalucia’s food, culture and language.
+Moreover, the teachers’ room always had something to offer.
+If it wasn’t filled with homemade cookies and cakes for students’ or teachers’ birthdays, there was always a funny or educational encounter.
+The staff always wanted to hear about Ireland and how different it is to Spain, and I was constantly asking questions about Andalucia’s food, culture and language.
 I learned so much off duty at school and each person I spoke too was only delighted to share a story or joke with me.

-I was showered with the most meaningful gift I could ever have imagined and of course plenty of party food too.
+I was showered with the most meaningful gift I could ever have imagined, and of course plenty of party food too.
 I then recognised that I had in fact made a difference in the school with all of the nice comments and well wished from my colleagues.
-It was a real privileged to be part of “Las Chapas” as a language assistant and I will never forget the wonderful friendships and adventures I had there.
+It was a real privileged to be part of “Las Chapas” as a Language Assistant and I will never forget the wonderful friendships and adventures I had there.